 4. Choose the perfect location

-You can make a fairy garden anywhere – inside or outside, in sun or shade, on a windowsill, in an office corner, in part of a flower bed, under a tree, potted on the patio.
-Consider a position near the base of a blossoming tree –and you’ll get to enjoy your fairy garden being covered in pink ‘snow’ when in season.
+You can make a fairy garden anywhere.
+On a windowsill, in an office corner. in a flower bed, under a tree, potted on the patio.
+Consider a position near the base of a blossoming tree –and you’ll enjoy your fairy garden getting covered in pink ‘snow’ when in season.
 An elevated container is a great idea too, to ensure that your fairy garden can be seen amongst the other garden plants.

 You might already have an idea about the ideal spot in your garden, but if you’re unsure, think about creating your fairy garden in a portable container.